|Life Sciences Building, room 146D|

 Research from my group at IIT and the national Muon Accelerator Program:

-I prepared a poster and co-authored a paper for the International Particle Accelerator Conference (IPAC2014) recently held in Dresden, Germany:
+I prepared a poster and co-authored a paper for the International Particle Accelerator Conference (IPAC2014) held in Dresden, Germany:

 as well as co-authoring